University of the Pacific (United States): San Francisco

-Campus sustainability efforts
+Campus sustainability

 The university strives to promote environmental responsibility.
 Students are given opportunities to take part in sustainability service projects through the M.O.V.E.
 (Mountains, Ocean, Valley Experience) program.
 The on-campus dining services participates in the Farm to Fork Program, buying food locally where feasible.
 In 2009, students from the Residence for Earth and Environmental Living and Learning (a campus residential learning community), the Students for Environmental Action, and the Department of Earth and Environmental Sciences designed and implemented the "Tap That" campaign, whose goal was to inform students, faculty and staff about the effects of disposable water bottles on the environment.

-The university has been listed in the Sierra Club's list of "Cool Schools, " of universities that value sustainability.
 The university opened several LEED-certified buildings, including the Don and Karen DeRosa University Center, the John T. Chambers Technology Center, and the Vereschagin Alumni House and has an interactive garden program on its Stockton and Sacramento campuses.
-In 2019, Pacific was ranked eighth for the sustainability of campus buildings by the Association for Advancement of Sustainability in Higher Education.
+In 2019, Pacific was ranked eighth for the sustainability of campus buildings by the Association for the Advancement of Sustainability in Higher Education.
 In 2021 and 2022, Pacific was ranked among the top 10 universities in the world for sustainable food and dining practices on college campuses.

 Pacific installed solar panels over eight parking lots on the Stockton campus, which provide 30% of the campus's energy needs.
 The project, which was completed in April 2022, also involved the installation of 16 electric car ports in a partnership with Tesla.